 Walk into any supermarket, drug store, convenience store, vending area, or shopping mall, and you are likely to find an array of bottled water brands.
-It is estimated that Americans now consume more than two billion gallons of bottled water per year.
+It is estimated that Americans now consume more than 400 billion gallons of bottled water per day.
 Yet, many people are surprised when they find out exactly what is in bottled water.

 The definition of bottled water is pretty straightforward: any water (generally containing no additives) intended for human use that is sealed in a bottle or other container.
 What is surprising, however, is the source of bottled water.
-Because, in addition to "natural" sources, such as artesian, spring, mineral, and sparkling water, approximately 25% of all bottled waters originate in municipal water supplies.
+Because, in addition to natural sources, such as artesian, spring, mineral, purified, and sparkling water, approximately half of all bottled waters originate in municipal water supplies.

 In addition, bottled water is tested for aesthetic contaminants such as iron, zinc, sulfate, or chloride, as well as other physical characteristics which, though not posing a health hazard, can negatively affect the taste, odor, or appearance of the water.
-Many state environmental agencies require that as a condition for selling bottled water in that state, the water be tested for certain additional contaminants not tested for by FDA.
-Finally, the International Bottled Water Association (IBWA), a large industry trade group, also requires that its member companies test for certain contaminants not covered by FDA.
+Many state environmental agencies and industry trade groups may also require testing.

 Water is classified as "bottled water" or "drinking water" if it meets all applicable federal and state standards, is sealed in a sanitary container, and is sold for human consumption.
 Bottled water cannot contain sweeteners or chemical additives (other than flavors, extracts or essences) and must be calorie-free and sugar-free.
-Flavors, extracts, and essences derived from spice or fruit can be added to bottled water, but these additions must comprise less than 1% by weight of the final product.
-Beverages containing more than the 1%-by-weight flavor limit are classified as soft drinks.
+Flavors, extracts, and essences derived from spice or fruit can be added to bottled water in small amounts.
 In addition, bottled water may be sodium-free or contain "very low" amounts of sodium.
 Some bottled waters contain natural or added carbonation.

 Not necessarily.
 The requirements for testing of municipally supplied tap water are generally just as stringent as those required for the testing of bottled water.
 However, there may be other reasons to choose bottled water, such as: